-City Staff is proposing a flat (no change) Levy for the second year in a row.
+This year's budget includes a flat aggregate property tax levy.
+This marks the second year in a row that the levy remains unchanged.
 This means the amount of property taxes collected for City services, \$14.4M, will be the same as December 2020.

-The flat levy proposal is possible primarily due to fund balances in excess of policy minimums, over the past several years.
+The flat levy is possible primarily due to fund balances in excess of policy minimums, over the past several years.
 The embedded chart below identifies the fund balance requirement of the General Fund, compared to our actual fund balances.
 Staff endeavored to reduce the excess fund balance by reducing the levy and increasing spending on infrastructure projects and enhanced City services.
 Since 2015 the overall levy went from \$17.1M to the current proposal of \$14.4M, a reduction of 16%.
 Spending on infrastructure and City services has increased throughout this period - with additional sewer lining, water main replacement, green alleys, customer service technology, and City building upgrades.